-TABLE 11.32.050-A(3)(B): PERMITTED LIVESTOCK UNITS Zone District Number of AUs per Acre Maximum Number of AUs Per Parcel RS, RM, RH 1 3 RE within VGB 1 5
+TABLE 11.32.050-A(3)(B): PERMITTED LIVESTOCK UNITS Zone District Number of AUs per Acre Maximum Number of AUs Per Parcel RS, RM, RH 1 3 RE within VGB 1 5 considered a boarding or equestrian facility and is not permitted within the Valley Growth Boundary.

-^{1.} No roosters are permitted
+1. No roosters are permitted

-^{2.} Swine.
+Swine.
 The keeping of swine shall not include more than one brood sow.
 Any additional brood sows shall constitute a hog farm.
 New Hog farms, dairies, and feed lots are prohibited within the Valley Growth Boundary.

-3. The keeping of livestock owned by others, or offering training, therapy, boarding or other commercial services is considered a boarding or equestrian facility and is not permitted within the Valley Growth Boundary.
+The keeping of livestock owned by others, or offering training, therapy, boarding or other commercial services is

 - c.
 Exceptions.
-Increases in the maximum number of Animal Units allowed per acre or parcel may be allowed through approval of a Waiver when the increase is less than 25 percent, an Administrative Use Permit for increases up to 50 percent, or a Minor Conditional Use Permit for increases greater than 50 percent. - i.
-The decision-making authority may only approve an increase in the number of livestock after consultation with the Agricultural Commissioner, Environmental Health Department and a determination that adverse impacts to neighboring residents are effectively mitigated. - d.
+Increases in the maximum number of Animal Units allowed per acre or parcel may be allowed through approval of a Waiver when the increase is less than 25 percent, an Administrative Use Permit for increases up to 50 percent, or a Minor Conditional Use Permit for increases greater than 50 percent. - The decision-making authority may only approve an increase in the number of livestock after consultation with the Agricultural Commissioner, Environmental Health Department and a determination that adverse impacts to neighboring residents are effectively mitigated. - d.
 Fuel Reduction (Brush and Vegetation).
 The temporary use of sheep and goats to reduce the amount of on-site brush and vegetation is permitted on sites greater than one acre in size, but shall not exceed a total of two weeks within any 12 month period.